 Decades later, Within the Wild is a family venture involving three generations of humans (the littlest one mainly provides entertainment) and several dogs.
 Local vendors have become long-term family friends and the lodge’s naturalists stay on for years.
 The atmosphere is one of warmth and creativity, and a visit to the lodge is a meaningful encounter with life on one of America’s most far-flung frontiers.

-Guests who book their stay through National Geographic Unique Lodges will get an exclusive look into the culinary world of award-winning chef Kirsten Dixon during a private dinner in her Wilderness Kitchen.
+Each of our lodges has created a special complimentary experience offered exclusively to guests who visit through a National Geographic Expedition.
+At Tutka Bay Lodge, National Geographic guests get an exclusive look into the culinary world of award-winning chef Kirsten Dixon during a private dinner in her Wilderness Kitchen.
 Observe a lodge chef at work within the rustic facilities of the Widgeon II, a repurposed crabbing boat.
 Enjoy a private gourmet dinner, and take the opportunity to chat with the chef who is preparing your meal.
-As a complement to this special experience, guests will receive a welcome basket with Chef Dixon’s The Tutka Bay Lodge Cookbook: Coastal Cuisine from the Wilds of Alaska, a bottle of specialty wine, and Tutka Bay Lodge gear.
+As a complement to this special experience, guests will receive Chef Dixon’s The Tutka Bay Lodge Cookbook: Coastal Cuisine from the Wilds of Alaska.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.